Page Reviewed / Updated - Mar. 2016

 To qualify for the HCE Program, a Florida resident must be at risk for nursing home placement, 60+ years old and financially eligible.

-Recipients of SSI, QMB or SLMB automatically meet the financial qualifications.
 Otherwise, the income and asset limits are the same as Medicaid Institutional Care Program.
-In 2015, this is less than $2,199 in monthly income for an individual applicant and less than $2,000 in assets excluding the home and vehicle.
+In 2016, an individual applicant must have less than $2,199 in gross monthly income and less than $2,000 in savings and property, excluding the home and vehicle.
 Note that participants cannot be concurrently enrolled in and receiving benefits from both the HCE program and the Statewide Medicaid Managed Care program.

 This HCE Program provides financial assistance to caregivers to help them care for elderly individuals in their homes.
 The assistance can be as much as $370 / month to be used for rent, housing and medical services.
 However the majority of recipients receive monthly payments closer to $106.
 The final amount is determined by the client’s income.

 There are two types of subsidies: Basic and Special.
 The Basic is a recurring monthly payment and the Special is for one-time or extraordinary purchases.
 Subsidies can be used for a variety of services and supplies including, but not limited to the following.

 The Home Care for the Elderly Program is administered by the Florida Area Agencies on Aging.
 The Home Care for the Elderly Program is administered by the Florida Area Agencies on Aging.
 As funding is limited, new applicants are only accepted when vacancies arise and, therefore, qualified applicants can expect to wait for an opportunity to begin to receive payments through the service.